Boosted Top Tagging through Flavour-violating interactions at the LHC: Collider Analysis and Discussion

-In Figure \ref{Fig:18}, we present the mass fraction of different combination of the subjets present within the boosted fat topjet.
-Figure \ref{Fig:18} (left) asserts that $\Delta X_{bj}$ for the signal peaks at $\sim$65\% in contrast to the irreducible background for which the peak is observed at $\sim$45\%.
-This indicates that the energy carried away by the b- and light jets for the signal is much smaller than that for the irreducible background.
-The reason behind such behavior stems on the fact that the light jet for the signal events appear principally from the radiative effects (or mistagging of heavy flavour jets) whereas the background has an s-jet with sufficiently large $p_T$ to be tagged as light jet.
+Figure \ref{Fig:18} (left) indicates that the energy carried away by the b- and light jets for the signal is much smaller than that for the irreducible background.
+The reason behind such behavior stems from the fact that the light jet for the signal events appears principally from the radiative effects (or mistagging of heavy-flavor jets) whereas the background has an s-jet with sufficiently large $p_T$ to be labeled as light jet.
 The distributions for QCD events look as expected.

-The behavior of the relic invariant mass distribution composed of a c-jet and a light jet, $\Delta X_{cj}$ in Figure \ref{Fig:18} (centre) follows an anticipated pattern: it shows a sharp peak at $\sim$0.55 for the irreducible SM background which adheres to $t \to bW$ decay channel with $W$ decaying to c and s quarks.
-With s-jet identified as light jet, the invariant mass of c and the light jets should peak around the mass of $W$ boson ($\sim$80 GeV) and therefore, $\Delta X_{cj}$ for such instances should be $\sim \left( 1 - \frac{80}{172} \right)$ which would lie within $\left[ 0.5, ~ 0.6 \right]$.
-The same distribution for the signal is highly skewed to the left with a peak around 0.75, indicating the invariant mass fraction of the large-R jet retained by the c and the light jet is $\sim$0.25, anticipated from the high asymmetry in top decay for the signal as discussed in the preceding sections.
+The $\Delta X_{cj}$ distribution shows a sharp peak at $\sim$0.55 for the irreducible SM background; see Figure \ref{Fig:18} (right).
+With the s-jet identified as the light jet, the invariant mass of c and the light jets should peak around the mass of the $W$ boson ($\sim$ 80 GeV) and, therefore, $\Delta X_{cj}$ for such instances should be $\sim \left( 1 - \frac{80}{172} \right)$ which would lie within $\left[ 0.5, ~ 0.6 \right]$.
+The same distribution for the signal is highly skewed to the left with a peak around 0.75, indicating the invariant mass fraction of the large-R jet retained by the c and the light jet is $\sim$0.25, anticipated from the high asymmetry in top decay for the signal as discussed in the previous sections.
 The QCD background events display statistical randomness in the behavior.
-Here we emphasize that the end product of the top decay boils down to $b, ~\bar{b}, ~c$ for the signal and $b, ~c, ~\bar{s}$ for the irreducible background, while the light jet for the signal principally originates from the radiation effect for the signal, it is the s-jet forming from the hard $W$ decay for the background.
-Hence the fraction of the topjet mass left after subtracting the invariant mass of the b, c and light jets for the irreducible background is low.
-The $\Delta X_{bcj}$ for the signal peaks at a slightly higher value compared to the former, for the existence of a light jet appearing form the QCD radiations; Figure \ref{Fig:18} (right) captures these behaviors.
-The QCD backgrounds, with high cross-section and negligible possibilities of having b, c and a light jets simultaneously do not show any insightful pattern.

 \end{itemize}